replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

   </tr>
   <tr>
     <td><code>includeClusterResources</code></td>
     <td>Specifies whether to include cluster-scoped resources.
-By default, the value is set to <code>true</code> and cannot be reconfigured for full backups.</td>
+By default, the value is hardcoded to <code>true</code> and cannot be reconfigured for full backups.</td>
   </tr>
   <tr>
     <td><code>storageLocations</code></td>